bola-de-gude-12/docs/Continia Expense Management/Setting up Expense Management/Setting up general business functionality/Setting up the Continia Users Default Setup.md

 ---
-title: Setting up the Continia Users Default Setup
+title: Setting up the Continia users default setup
-date: 04-03-2025
+date: 28-07-2025
 description:
 id: EM-273
 lang: en
 ---
-# Setting up the Continia Users Default Setup
+# Setting up the Continia users default setup

 In Expense Management, multiple settings are assigned by default, but you can customize these settings for individual users or groups of users.